huy310304/GPUMD-UVA/MgNiO/README.md

 #### Initial Findings Using a Uniform Force Value
 ![Temperature vs. Thermal Conductivity Plot](https://github.com/huy310304/GPUMD-UVA/assets/114793725/85900522-3d12-41fc-8fe7-82f5b774ed61)

 The graph above shows the results of these simulations.
-Despite using a consistent force value, the significant variation in \(k(w)\) suggests that each temperature may actually require a uniquely optimized force value to achieve reliable data.
+Despite using a consistent force value, the significant variation in `k(w)` suggests that each temperature may actually require a uniquely optimized force value to achieve reliable and consistent data.

 ### Optimizing Force Values for Each Temperature
 Recognizing the inconsistency in the initial data, we undertook a detailed investigation to find the optimal force values for the temperatures at the extremes of our study range, namely 100K and 900K.
-This approach provided foundational data points from which we could interpolate optimal values for the intermediate temperatures.
+This approach provided foundational data points from which we could interpolate optimal values for the intermediate temperatures using a line of best fit.

 #### Specific Results for 100K and 900K
 From the extensive simulations at the temperature extremes, optimized force values were determined.
 At T(K) = 100K, the optimized force value was found to be F(Å-1) = 0.0001, and for T(K) = 900K, it was F(Å-1) = 0.0004.
 These results provide key data points for understanding how force requirements change with temperature.